 The B.A. with specialization in ESL/Bilingual Education consists of 30 credit hours in linguistics courses.
 Students must also satisfy the departmental foreign language requirement of either one year of a language that is structurally significantly different from English or two years of any language (or equivalent).

 NOTE: A sample curriculum follows.
-For specific degree requirements consult the current SIUC Undergraduate Catalog, which can be viewed on-line along with transferable course equivalencies and other information at http://registrar.siuc.edu/catalog/undergraduatecatalog.html>.
+For specific degree requirements consult the current SIU Carbondale Undergraduate Catalog on-line at < http://registrar.siu.edu/catalog/undergraduatecatalog.html>.